Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers

-The emergence of vibrational coherence in the molecular gas, highlighted in green inside the fiber at Fig.~\ref{fig2}, originates from the beating between the pump and Stokes fields~\cite{Mridha2019, Raymer1990}.
+The emergence of vibrational coherence in the molecular gas, highlighted in green inside the fiber at Fig.~\ref{fig2}, originates from the beating between the pump and Stokes fields~\cite{Mridha2019, Raymer1990, Chen2024}.
 As the amplitude of the coherence wave rises, the pump starts to suffer depletion and the Stokes starts to be amplified.
 As the depletion continues, the beating between the fields becomes weaker, preventing the generation of new coherence.
 Meanwhile, the existing coherence wave fades away due to collisional dephasing on a time scale $T_2$.
+However, in a temporal reference frame moving with the co-propagating pump and Stokes pulses at their group velocity, new coherence will be found over a longer time scale as light travels through the fiber, since the amplitude of the coherence wave at a given relative time coordinate is the result of the integrated effects induced by these pulses at previous times~\cite{Raymer1990}.
 Hence, the excited molecular coherence is harvested, within its lifetime, for frequency conversion of an arbitrary mixing signal.
-Unlike SRS, this frequency conversion process is thresholdless and hence, it can be applied to a single photon.
-Additionally, the phase-matching conditions governing the feasibility of frequency conversion of the mixing signal are highly influenced by the dispersion contributions from both the gas and the geometry of the waveguide~\cite{Mridha2019}.
+Unlike usual SRS, in which the power of the scattered pump beam needs to be higher than a minimum threshold, this frequency conversion process is thresholdless and hence, it can be applied to a single photon.
+Additionally, the phase-matching conditions governing the feasibility of frequency conversion of the mixing signal are highly influenced by the dispersion contributions from both the gas and the geometry of the waveguide~\cite{Hosseini2017,Mridha2019}.
 In a nutshell, if the difference in the propagation constants of the ARF modes at the original and converted photon frequencies matches the propagation constant of the molecular coherence wave (given by the difference between those of the pump and Stokes fields), energy will be efficiently exchanged during the scattering event, resulting in a modification of the photon frequency according to the molecular Raman shift.